surifirstpin/biplus_documentation/docs/README.md

 Turn your information into data, And Data into Insights with Embedded Analytics.

 Data Blend
-Acess, Manupulate and join any data from any source.
+Access, Manupulate and join any data from any source.

+Big Data
+Set up Data with Hadoop and other big data.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTIyMDU1MzJdfQ==
+eyJoaXN0b3J5IjpbODQ1NzQ2MDUwXX0=
 -->